 When an emergency medical situation occurs in the midst of an academic semester, a student may request special consideration.
 A medical emergency is defined as a serious and unexpected injury to oneself, or a serious and sudden illness.
 This does not include minor sickness, common conditions or routine medical appointments.
-As soon as possible, the student or his or her designee (parent, guardian, etc.) should notify both the instructor(s) and the Assistant Vice President for Student Affairs and Dean of Students (630-637-5151).
-Following a medical emergency, students can receive support from the Center for Student Success (630-637-5266) and work with their instructors to make up as much missed content as is reasonably possible.
-When a student is transported to an emergency room, a health facility, or any other care facility, they are encouraged to schedule a support meeting upon their return to the College (see Support Meeting section).
+As soon as possible, the student or the student's designee (parent, guardian, etc.) should notify both the instructor(s) and the Office of Student Affairs (630-637-5151).
+Following a medical emergency, students can receive support from Student Success (630-637-5266) and work with the student's instructors to make up as much missed content as is reasonably possible.
+When a student is transported to an emergency room, a health facility, or any other care facility, the student is encouraged to schedule a support meeting upon the student's return to the College (see Support Meeting section).